In the Frosty Garden

 24 July 2018

-Though often thought of as the sunshine capital of the world, Australia does in fact get cold, and as many cool climate gardeners will know, frost can have a damaging effect on the yard.
+Though often thought of as the sunshine capital of the world, Australia does, in fact, get cold, and as many cool-climate gardeners will know, frost can have a damaging effect on the yard.
 A cold, clear night poses the biggest risk, however, not all of Australia is in danger of the big freeze; these extreme cool temperatures are generally experienced in the southern half of the country.
-Tasmania, ACT, some of Victoria and much of New South Wales, along with high-altitude gardens, face the biggest chill factor at this time of year.
+Tasmania, ACT, some of Victoria and much of New South Wales, along with high-altitude regions, face the biggest chill factor at this time of year.

 To help fight the thaw this winter we’ve put together a guide to caring for your frosty garden and how to help your plants survive through the cold snap.

 Sow frost-resistant plants

 Learning to cope with cold, frosty winters and the damage it can do to your plants is tough, however, there are measures you can take to make life a little easier.
 Nowadays there’s a plant for every climate and condition, and frost is no different.
 Choosing plants that are hardy for the climate where you live will help to prevent problems.
 Frost-tolerant plants are good for surviving a couple of days of frost, whilst frost-hardy plants will be able to cope with much lower temperatures, usually down to -10°C, for a longer period of time.
 Some of the plants you can sow include:

 · Buddleia Black Knight

 · Agapanthus Purple Cloud